A Guide to the Weather and Climate in Vanuatu

 May Weather in Vanuatu

 May ushers in the dry season in Vanuatu.
 Rainfall decreases, the heat remains pleasant, and humidity begins to ease.
-Tradewinds start to pick up, so itâs best to plan beach and water activities in the morning or during calmer parts of the day.
+Tradewinds start to pick up, and larger swells come in, making this a good time to start thinking about surfing.

 Average temperature: 28°C / 82.4°F (day), 21°C / 69.8°F (night)